ibmmobile/faststart-lab-2019/install.md

 8. Install an [IDE for TypeScript](https://www.typescriptlang.org/index.html#download-links) such as [Atom](https://atom.io/) on Mac.

     After installing [Atom](https://atom.io/), install TypeScript plugin for Atom as shown below.

         ```
         apm install atom-typescript
         ```

+9. Download and install Android Studio from [https://developer.android.com/studio/index.html](https://developer.android.com/studio/index.html).

+10. Install Android SDK Platform 23 (or higher) as below:
+    - Launch Android Studio.
+    - Click on `Configure` -> `SDK Manager`
+    - Make a note of the `Android SDK Location`.
+    - Under `SDK Platforms`, select `Android 6.0 (Marshmallow) API Level 23` or higher.
+Click `Apply` and then click `OK`.
+This will install Android SDK Platform on your machine.

+    * Edit `IonicMobileApp/config.xml` and specify the API level in `android-targetSdkVersion` as shown below.
+        ```
+        &lt;preference name="android-minSdkVersion" value="16" /&gt;
+        &lt;preference name="android-targetSdkVersion" <b>value="23"</b> /&gt;
+        ```
-9. Create an [IBM Cloud account](https://cloud.ibm.com/registration), if you don't have one and login with your IBM Cloud credentials.
+11. Create an [IBM Cloud account](https://cloud.ibm.com/registration), if you don't have one and login with your IBM Cloud credentials.

-10. Create a Cloudant database by clicking on `Catalog` and select [*Cloudant*](https://cloud.ibm.com/catalog/services/cloudant) service under `Databases`.
+12. Create a Cloudant database by clicking on `Catalog` and select [*Cloudant*](https://cloud.ibm.com/catalog/services/cloudant) service under `Databases`.
 Click on `Create`.

-11. Create an IBM Cloud Object Storage service by clicking on `Catalog` and select [*Object Storage*](https://cloud.ibm.com/catalog/services/cloud-object-storage) service under `Storage`.
+13. Create an IBM Cloud Object Storage service by clicking on `Catalog` and select [*Object Storage*](https://cloud.ibm.com/catalog/services/cloud-object-storage) service under `Storage`.
 Click on `Create`.

-12. Create an IBM Mobile Foundation service by clicking on `Catalog` and select [*Mobile Foundation*](https://cloud.ibm.com/catalog/services/mobile-foundation) service under `Web and Mobile`.
+14. Create an IBM Mobile Foundation service by clicking on `Catalog` and select [*Mobile Foundation*](https://cloud.ibm.com/catalog/services/mobile-foundation) service under `Web and Mobile`.
 Click on `Create`.

 <hr>

 ## Configuration